Pages Navigation Menu

 You can see the broken piece laying on top of the rest of the dehydrated broth.

 Once it is dry you can then pulverize it into a powder to make “instant broth”.
 I broke the broth into pieces small enough to fit into my Vitamix and saved back about 1/4 of them for my children to eat as is.
 (It is the easiest way by far to get broth into each of them!)
 I then started the Vitamix and was very impressed with how quickly and easily it converted that hard broth into powder.
 Last fall I made dehydrated broth and I think that I did not dehydrate it quite long enough to get truly hard and brittle all the way through.
-I also tried to process it in my Hamilton Beach Food Processor and I wasn’t ever able to get many of the thicker chunks to pulverize.
+I also tried to process it in my Food Processor and I wasn’t ever able to get many of the thicker chunks to pulverize.
 That is ok and it works but it takes a lot longer to dissolve those bigger chunks when re-hydrating the broth than if it is in a fine powder.
 Use whatever machine you have or even simply break up the pieces as best you can by hand or with a mortar and pestle.
 Just expect to spend a bit more time dissolving it when the time comes to re-hydrate.

 I reserved some of the broth as broth chips since I now know that my girls will eat it readily.